Cookie

 Electronic Team uses cookies to personalize your experience on our website.
 By continuing to use this site, you agree to our cookie policy.
 Click here to learn more.

-Redirecting USB over RDP in Chrome Remote Desktop
+USB redirection in Chrome Remote Desktop

 This article will discuss the lack of native USB redirection in Chrome Remote Desktop and offer a third-party solution that addresses this flaw and enables the USB to remote desktop functionality.